To meet the needs of the widest range of students, what should teachers consider when planning their instruction?

 Teachers need to learn how to present information and assess students’ learning in multiple ways.
 Though technology typically allows them to do so most efficiently and effectively, teachers need to understand that a number of teaching strategies (e.g., allowing opportunities to practice, providing explicit instructions) and simple physical accommodations (e.g., clearly labeled instructions, written and graphic, on all materials) can make learning accessible to students.

-Teachers should become aware of the resources (e.g., media tools, Web accessibility, learning software, technology support) available to them through the school, district, or the World Wide Web and catalog this information.
+Teachers should become aware of the resources (e.g., media tools, Web accessibility, learning software, technology support) available to them through the school, district, or the Internet and catalog this information.
 Because many of these resources involve integrating technology, teachers may find it necessary to attend a training session or seek out the assistance of a technology specialist.

 Once teachers are ready to incorporate UDL principles into their instruction, they should: